 Put all the ingredients in a blender.
 Then, blend until foamy and serve to your pup!

 Your dog may not be able to have Peppermint Bark, but Peppermint Pups could do the trick!
-With these treats on the menu, your pooch won’t be barking up the wrong treat this Christmas – he’ll have his own.
+With these treats on the menu, your pooch won’t be barking up the wrong treat this Christmas – they’ll have their own.

 For this minty recipe, you will need: